tamhub/mattermost/tools/README.md

 # Tools

 This directory aims to provide a set of tools that simplify and enhance various development tasks.
 This README file serves as a guide to help you understand the directory, features of these tools, and how to get started using it.
-This is a collection of utilities and scripts designed to streamline common development tasks for Mattermost.
+This is a collection of utilities and scripts designed to streamline common development tasks for Tam Dev.
 These tools aim to help automate repetitive tasks and improve productivity.

 ## Included tools